uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 > The `-g` flag tells `pnpm` to install the package globally and not just for a particular project.
 > This is similar to the `-g` flag for `npm`.

-Now enter the directory where you stored `index.html`, `main.js` and `greeter.js` and execute the following command:
+Now, enter the directory where you've stored `index.html`, `main.js` and `greeter.js` and execute the following command:

 ```sh
 http-server .
 ```

-Go to `http://localhost:8080`, open the console and you should see `Hello, John Doe` in your console.
+Go to `http://localhost:8080`, open the console and you should see `Hello, World!` in your console.

 ### ESM in Node.js